vedidev/android-store/README.md

                                            "[YOUR CUSTOM GAME SECRET HERE]");
       ```
 > The custom secret is your encryption secret data saved in the DB.
+> This change is introduced on Dec.
+15th and if you already have android-store in your game you should pay attention to the "Game Secret" before you release an upgrade.
+Make sure the secret is exactly the same as what you had in the released version!!
+(If you never changed it in previous versions than it's probably "ChangeMe!!!")
 > Initialize StoreController ONLY ONCE when your application loads.

 4. Now, that you have _StoreController_ loaded, just decide when you want to show/hide your store's UI to the user and let _StoreController_ know about it: